raizen74/NestJS-microservices/README.md

 - Apollo federation with **Gateway module** which exposes 3 GraphQL resolvers as subgraphs: **reservations**, **users** and **payments resolvers**.
 Access it via Apollo playground on `localhost:3004/graphql`

+`prisma`

+- Swap the persistence layer of the `auth` and `reservations` microservices to PostgreSQL and **Prisma refactor** to use prisma types to perform database operations

 ## Implementation

 `ReservationsRepository extends AbstractRepository<ReservationDocument>`